HIV tests: how HIV tests work

 Getting tested for HIV

-Why should you test for HIV?
+Why should you get tested for HIV?

 It’s relatively easy to get tested for HIV in South Africa.
 You can do so at your doctor, local clinic or any public health facility.
 There’s also the option to buy an HIV test online or at your local pharmacy.
 This then allows you to test for HIV in the comfort of your own home.

-A rapid HIV test enables your doctor, nurse or clinic sister to:
+A rapid HIV test enables your doctor, nurse, or clinic sister to:

 - Test for antibodies: a finger prick is used to take your blood, from which the test process can determine the presence of HIV antibodies.